sojs-coding/mcp-security-merge/docs/soar_integrations/symantecicdx.md

 # SymantecICDX SOAR Integration

 ## Overview
-This document outlines the tools available in the SymantecICDX integration for the SOAR platform.
+This document outlines the tools available in the Symantec ICDx SOAR integration.
+These tools allow interaction with Symantec ICDx for retrieving events and testing connectivity.

 ## Tools